Keeping track of the essential resources and programs in Ontario’s schools, and how they are affected by changes to provincial policy and funding.

 Every year, over 1200 Ontario principals respond to the Annual Ontario School Survey.

-The information from the surveys provides an evidence-based perspective on the impact of policy and funding changes on vital areas of public education, such as teacher-librarians, special education support services, and educational assistants.
+The information from the surveys provides an evidence-based perspective on the impact of policy and funding changes on vital areas of public education.

 Thank you to all of the survey participants for supporting this unique research project.

 For over 20 years, People for Education has been using our annual school surveys to keep track of the effects of policy and funding changes in Ontario’s publicly funded schools.

 In 1997, we asked parents and teachers across the province to send us their stories, because we wanted to know if the funding cuts that were being imposed at the time had an impact on students and schools.
 We were overwhelmed with the response.
 Stories came in from across the province, and revealed shared concerns about the impact of funding cuts on things like special education, libraries, music, and physical education programs.